What is Chapter 7 Bankruptcy?

 A bankruptcy attorney can help decide the right time to file for bankruptcy, as well as determine if the case qualifies for chapter 7 bankruptcy or needs to file for chapter 13.
 The attorney ensures that all the requirements for bankruptcy are fulfilled so the process can be completed as quickly as possible.
 There are ways to file for bankruptcy without the help of an attorney by filling out federal forms or buying certain software, however the process is very complicated.

-If you are considering filing for bankruptcy or desire a free consultation to explore your options to financial freedom talk with us today.
+If you are considering filing for bankruptcy or desire a legal consultation to explore your options to financial freedom talk with us today.